ExchangeAnalyzer/ExchangeAnalyzer/README.md

 ##Exchange Analyzer Output

 Internet Explorer will automatically open the HTML report when the script has finished.
+THe report contains information about the tests that were performed, and their results (such as "Passed" or "Failed").
+Links to more information is provided for most tests.

 [View Sample Report](http://htmlpreview.github.com/?https://github.com/cunninghamp/ExchangeAnalyzer/blob/master/SampleReport.html) (when repo is public)